-I completed the ISC in June 2018 and am now loving the experience of teaching on the current First Year of the Course.
+I trained on the Course and am now loving the experience of teaching on the first year.
 It is a privilege to go on studying, discussing and reflecting on the Spiritual Exercises in the company of others.
-I feel it enables me to consolidate my understanding of the text and of my own retreat in daily life which took place in 2016-7.
+I feel it enables me to keep exploring my understanding of Ignatian spirituality and of my own ‘retreat in daily life’.
+I accompany a number of people in ongoing spiritual direction and through the Exercises, which I find a humbling, joyful and challenging ministry.
 I am a retired English teacher and live in northwest London.
 I have three grown-up children and two step-children.
-At my local Anglican church, I help to lead a big and busy Babies and Toddlers group!
-I accompany a number of people in spiritual direction which I find a humbling, joyful and challenging ministry.

 Sr Kate Stogdon rc

 Kate is a Cenacle Sister and lives in community in Brixton, South London.
 She is on the leadership team of the Cenacle province of Europe-Togo and has a responsibility for the sisters in temporary profession.
 Her formation and studies in the ‘Spiritual Exercises’ continue to enrich her life and she has a particular passion for helping others to discover the wisdom of the Ignatian Way.
 In company with her colleagues and students on the 2nd Year, she continues to benefit from and to enjoy the legacy of St. Ignatius.
 Kate finds it a privilege to walk alongside participants on the Course as they discern their vocational call to spiritual accompaniment.